survivejs/maintenance-book/manuscript/future/01-longevity.md

 A project can have a group of core developers that steer the direction of the project together.
 The model combines with BDFL and doesn't necessary exclude the existence of such in a project.

-## What Happens If Developers Disappear from the Project
+## What Happens If Developers Disappear From the Project

 In the worst case, a project becomes abandoned by its maintainers and new contributions cannot make it to the project.
 A fork may be needed to rejuvenate the development.
 The problem is discussed in detail in the _Where to Start Packaging_ chapter.